About the scheme

 When will the work take place?

-Main construction works at Weeley and Frating Roundabouts are anticipated to begin in late Autumn 2019 and will be undertaken in a phased approach over a period of approximately 16 weeks.
+Main construction works at Weeley and Frating Roundabouts are due to start from Monday 25 November 2019 and will be undertaken in a phased approach.
+The works are due to be complete in Spring 2020.

 How will this affect you?